 Photo of the bread machine version:

 Friday, August 4, 2006

-It sounds too simple to be good, but it is really yummy!
-(And, of course, suitable for the WW Core Plan.)
-I'm eating some as I type, made with a cauliflower base, and a little cabbage, a head of broccoli, some carrots, and some rapini, flavored with dillweed.
+It sounds too simple to be good, but it is really delicious.
+I'm eating some as I type, made with a cauliflower base, and a little cabbage, a head of broccoli, some carrots, and some rapini, and flavored with dillweed.